forbesg/forbes-metalsmith/src/index.md

 ---
-title: Home
+title: Freelance Web Developer Edinburgh
 description: My name is Forbes Gray.
-I am a Web Developer from Edinburgh, Scotland.
+I am a Freelance Web Developer from Edinburgh, Scotland.
-  This is a Personal Website with a little bit of information about how I got in to Web Development and some examles of my work.
+  This is a Personal Website with a little bit of information about how I got in to Web Development and some examples of my work to date.
 permalink: false
 layout: home.hbs
 profile: images/forbes-profile.jpg